 “I call her the spaceship because she’s like a ship to another world,” she says.
 “And when you’re in the middle of the ocean, it’s kind of like being in space because you’re in this remote, hostile environment.
 You can’t get separated from your craft – so you have to be tethered to it.”

 Ellen jokes that she washes “pits, bits and tits” while she’s on the water.
 At the moment, she has a small stove for cooking up pasta and rice.
 When she’s rowing across the ocean, she’ll only have space for freeze-fried food.
 But, what she lacks in fine dining, she makes up for in views.
 “The sunrises and sunsets have been unreal,” she says.

 For the last six weeks, Ellen has been rowing down an intercoastal waterway from Texas to Florida, causing a stir among passing tugboat captains.
 “When people see me they look at me like I have a third arm,” she says.

 “Rowing isn’t very popular in the US, especially in the south, so it’s unusual to see a woman in a rowboat, especially one like mine.
 They shout ‘Where are you going?’ and I just say ‘Florida’ because I don’t want to freak them out by telling them I’m going all the way around the world.”

 I ask Ellen what the biggest challenge she’ll face on her trip is.
 She replies “the health of the motor”.
-It takes me a minute to realize she’s talking about herself.
+It takes me a minute to realise she’s talking about herself.
 Her own health.
 Because, on this boat, she is the motor.

 On this boat, Ellen is the motor